catchabhisek/FaaSImage-Artifact/README.md

-The code contains the alpha version of FaaSImage.
-We will release the code shortly.
+The code contains the code of FaaSImage

 faasimage: This folder contains the image refactor engine, and the file server that facilitates download of library files.
 kernel: This folder contains the modified overlay kernel module and the user processes to handle the on-demand download of files.